 Running between the Breakwater and the famous whale nursery at Logans Beach, is the award-winning Foreshore Promenade.
 The Foreshore Promenade is a scenic trail popular with walkers, runners, cyclists and skaters.
 Take a towel, stop off for a surf or swim, and don't forget your camera.

 The historic 1890 Breakwater has great views of the harbour and the city.
 At the mouth of the Merri River, Stingray Bay, is a beautiful sheltered cove where you can explore crystal-clear rock pools.

 Warrnambool’s picturesque Lady Bay offers protected swimming along with surfing, yachting and windsurfing.
 There are over 29 shipwrecks in Lady Bay with interpretative signage highlighting some of the tragedies.

 The Warrnambool Surf Lifesaving Club patrols Lady Bay during the summer months and popular weekends.
 Visit Beach Safe website for more information.

 On the eastern bank of the Hopkins River mouth is Logans Beach.
-Logans Beach is most famous as the breading ground for the Southern Right Whale.
-Each year, roughly between late May and early October, the whales return to their nursery at Logan's Beach where in clear view of the shore, the gentle mothers and their giant children loll about and play, enjoying the shelter of Lady Bay.
+Logans Beach is most famous as the nursing ground for the Southern Right Whale.
+Each year, roughly between late May and early October, the whales return to Logan's Beach where in clear view of the shore, the gentle mothers and their giant children loll about and play, enjoying the shelter of Lady Bay.